 About me

 Looking at photographs is something I've always been interested in.
 That's the story behind me becoming a photographer.
-My journey began with a fascination for images, evolving into a passion for capturing moments and sharing them with the world.
-I've always loved the photography of people like Stephen Shore, Joel Sternfeld, and Robert Adams.
+My journey began with a fascination for images, evolving into a passion for capturing moments and places in a way that speaks.
+I find myself bored by photographs and photographers who chase the spectacular.
+A photograph is more than that, and I'm uninterested in doing something that's been done a thousand times over.
+I've always enjoyed the photography of people like Stephen Shore, Joel Sternfeld, and Robert Adams.

 I have been taking pictures for over 50 years, having used many types of 35mm, medium format, and large format film cameras.
 More recently, I have been shooting weddings professionally for 10 years.
 I have self-published a number of books on black and white photography, street photography, color film photography, and landscape photography.
 Some titles include "The Vernacular of Landscape", "Time and Space", "The Nature Within", "Conversations Without Color", and "This Life Unseen".